danielbrendel/hortusfox-web/README.md

 ### Plant identification

 The project uses the [Pl@ntNet API](https://my.plantnet.org/) to identify plants.
 In order to use this feature you need to create an account and get your own API key.
+Furthermore, returned plant name assumptions link to an image search using the [Ecosia](https://www.ecosia.org/) search engine in order to quickly view photos of a given plant.

 ### Plant information